-What’s new and wonderful at this year’s NEC show?
-We’ve looked at all the new campervans, compact caravans and trailers and come up with our favourites – and some not-so-greats – to save you the slog!
+What’s new and wonderful in the world of campervans and compact caravans?
+We’ve looked at all the new vans, mini caravans and trailers and come up with our favourites – and some not-so-greats – to save you the slog!

 This year, we’ve noticed a few new developments that might be of interest.
 On the campervan front, there are more with removable interior fittings, some with a ‘panoramic’ rising roof and a few models with opening doors on both side of the rear cabin.
 For compact caravans, the rush to retro continues, though there’s now more of a sci-fi space pod design being added into the mix.
 On trailers, nothing very new, and our favourite still stays our favourite by a long chalk.